david-millett/minecreeper/README.md

 As this was my first major project, I learned a lot.

-I had a strong plan going in to the project, but now I understand very well why this step is important to allow for plain sailing - I am very convinced ofor how essential this step is for future projects.
+I had a strong plan going in to the project, but now I understand very well why this step is important to allow for plain sailing during the process - I am very convinced of how essential this step is for future projects.

-I encountered recursion for the first time in this project - and ended up implementing it twice within this project.
+I encountered recursion for the first time in this project - and ended up implementing it twice.
 I feel like I understand this complex idea much better now.

 Because my board was an array of objects, I learned a lot about these in and became much more confident in using them.
 I needed to reference specific elements within specific objects in the array many times, which made using them feel more natural as time went on.